 RADNOR TWP., Pa.
-(WPVI) -- A former elected leader from the Main Line is accused of the indecent assault of a 103-year-old woman.
+(WPVI) -- A former elected leader from the Main Line was sentenced to two years probation and 60 days of home monitoring for the indecent assault of a 103-year-old woman.

-Spingler is related to the victim through a previous marriage.
-The victim is 103 years old and suffers from dementia and other physical limitations.
+The victim was related to Spingler through a previous marriage.
+Officials said the victim was 103 years old and suffered from dementia and other physical limitations.

-Employees at the Wayne Center nursing home reported seeing 75-year-old Spingler of Paoli touching the elderly victim in an inappropriate manner on three separate occasions this month.
+Employees at the Wayne Center nursing home reported seeing 75-year-old Spingler of Paoli touching the elderly victim in an inappropriate manner on three separate occasions last year.

 Spingler is a long-time, well-known public servant on the Main Line.
 He was first elected to the Radnor Board of Commissioners in 1969 and retired as its president in 2015.